tamu-edu/ORATOR-ATLAS/README.md

 - Example integration showing the distribution of objects/images for single dataset and multidataset
 - Example integration showing the images from different datasets in a unified ontology
 - Reorganize and cleanup repo
+- What is .idea folder in Ontology Instantiation
+- What are the 2 Rellis3D owl mappings
+- RGB color mappings for datasets